 But God demonstrates his own love for us in this: While we were still sinners, Christ died for us.
 (Rom 5:8)

 If God killed Ananias and Sapphira then the Bible is wrong and Jesus is not the Lamb of God who carried the sins of the world.
-(If you’re wondering about Herod, read this.)
+(I talk elsewhere about Herod.)

 There’s no shortage of sinners in this world.
 Why would God kill one couple and leave the rest alone?